GaronM247/PowerShell-File-Integrity-Monitoring-FIM-/README.md

      - For each file, it calculates the hash using `Calculate-File-Hash` function and creates a custom object with file path and hash.

-     - This data is exported to a CSV file ("baseline.txt").
+     - This data is exported to a file ("baseline.txt").

      - A success message is displayed.